Learn - Concepts

 - Resolve Event.
 The toolbar button that files the selected event to History.
 If the event has no transactions, resolving also moves the planned amount through the account balance.

 - History.
-The tab where resolved and deleted events are recorded.
-History rows have an Undo Action button when the action can be reversed.
+The page where resolved and deleted events are recorded: a tab in most budgets, and the first entry in the More menu of a budget created from receipts.
+Selecting a row enables Undo Action in the toolbar when the action can be reversed.
 See History and Undo.

 - Pay period.
 A Planner grouping option.
 Pay Period Headers uses your income dates as boundaries.
 It changes how events are grouped on screen; it does not change event dates.
 See Planner.